metagov/open-web-challenge/index.md

 * **Propose your own challenge.** This is our take on the “other” option.
 Maybe you have a good idea that doesn’t fit into any of the challenge areas above.
 So submit your own governance challenge to Metagov.
 If it’s accepted, you’ll get $100 just for writing the challenge, $1000 if you complete it, and $500 if ANYONE completes the challenge.

 # The DAO hack (but this time for good)
 This hackathon is a bit special: we're running it *entirely through DAOs*.
 That means you'll need to register through a DAO and that the vast majority of hackathon prizes will be awarded through a DAO on NEAR to a DAO that you create.
 To make that prospect sweeter, we're encouraging people to get onboard early with $5,000 in prizes.
-To qualify, all you have to do is register a SputnikDAO for your project within the first week of the hackathon, have a council with your team as voting members, and submit some documentation of your current progress to Metagov DAO.
-And we promise, we'll fund you ;)
+To qualify for a 30 NEAR payout (~ $120 USD), all you have to do is register a Sputnik DAO for your project, have a council with your team as voting members, and submit a 500-word draft proposal to the Metagov DAO *within the first week of the hackathon*.
+This will also qualify for a direct payout, as well as a round of special prizes.

 New to DAOs?
 Take a look at [this excellent, up-to-date review](https://www.notboring.co/p/the-dao-of-daos) of the DAO phenomenon.